the-turing-way/the-turing-way/chapters/reproducible_environments.md

 <a name="Binder_outline"></a>
 ### Binder

 Binder is a web-based service which allows users to upload and share fully-functioning versions of their projects online which can be accessed and interacted with by others via a web browser.
 In order to do this Binder requires that the software (and optionally versions) required to run the project are specified.
-Users can make use of package management systems to do this is they so desire.
+Users can make use of package management systems or Dockerfiles (discussed in the [containers sectiot](#Containers_section)) to do this if they so desire.

 <a name="Virtual_machines_outline"></a>
 ### Virtual machines

 Virtual machines are simulated computers.
 A user can make a "virtual" computer very easily, specifying the operating system they want it to have among other features, and run it like any other app.
 Within the app will be the desktop, file system, default software libraries etc of the specified machine which can be interacted with as if it was a real computer.
 Virtual machines can be easily replicated and shared.
-This allows researchers to create virtual machines, do work on them, and then save their state along with its operating system, files, settings, everything and distribute their fully-functioning project.
+This allows researchers to create virtual machines, do work on them, and then save their state along with their, files, settings, everything and distribute their fully-functioning project.

 <a name="Containers_outline"></a>
 ### Containers

 Containers offer many of the same benefits of virtual machines.
 They essentially act as entirely separate machines which can contain their own files, software and settings.

 The difference is that virtual machines include an entire operating system along with all the associated software etc that is typically packaged with one- regardless of whether the project actually makes use of that associated software.
 Containers only contain the software and files explicitly defined within them in order to run the project they contain.
-This makes them far more light weight than virtual machines.
+This makes them far more lightweight than virtual machines.

 Containers are particularly useful if projects need to be able to run on high performance computing environments as, since they already *contain* all the necessary software, they save having to install anything on an unfamiliar system where the researcher may not have the required permissions to  even do so.

-Containers also force researcher using them to share research to be very explicit about their computational environments which can increase clarity.

 <a name="Package_management_systems"></a>
 ## Package management systems

 Package managers, as you may deduce, manage and keep track of the different software packages (and their versions) that you install in an environment.
-There are quite a few to choose from, for example Yum, Zypper, dpkg, and Nix (which will be mentioned briefly later in the [Binder](#Binder) section).
-We're going to focus on Conda, which has three main useful functionalities.
+There are quite a few to choose from, for example Yum, Zypper, dpkg, and Nix (which will be mentioned briefly later in the [Binder](#Binder_section) section).
+We're going to focus on [Conda](https://conda.io/en/latest/), which has a number of useful functionalities.

 <a name="What_does_Conda_do"></a>
 ### What does Conda do?